NauticalAnalysis/NauticalAnalysis.github.io/index.md

 ## About Me

-I'm a solutions-driven Business Analyst with a strong technical background, bridging the gap between security best practices and business operations.
+I'm a solutions-driven professional with a strong technical background, bridging the gap between security best practices and business operations.
 I bring 5 years of business analyst experience along with my CompTIA Network+ and Security+ certifications obtained at my current role with Play It Safe Defense as a Cybersecurity Business Analyst.
 My passion for business process optimization and information technology is complemented by my expertise in data interpretation, gap analysis, and critical thinking.
 I thrive on identifying risk, ensuring compliance, and performing under pressure.

 I solve hard problems and keep people, data, and operations safe.
 My dad is a pilot, my mom is a self-defense instructor, and my brother is a sheriff.
 That safety-first mindset runs in the family!